-GETTING STARTED 1
+GETTING STARTED .1

-I. GRANT ACCEPTANCE, TERMS, AND CONDITIONS 3
+I. GRANT ACCEPTANCE, TERMS, AND CONDITIONS

-The Award Document 3
+The Award Document 2

-Grant Conditions 4
+Grant Conditions 3

-Reasons for Grant Conditions 4
+Reasons for Grant Conditions 3

-Review of Grant Conditions 5
+Review of Grant Conditions 4

-1. Grant Owner's Manual 5
+1. Grant Owner's Manual 4

-2. Assurances and Certifications 5
+2. Assurances and Certifications.
+4

-3. Allowable Costs 6
+3. Allowable Costs 4

-4. Local Match 7
+4. Local Match 6

-5. Supplementing, Not Supplanting 8
+5. Supplementing, Not Supplanting 7

 6. Retention

-7. Extensions 11
+7. Extensions

-8. Modifications 11
+8. Modifications 10

-9. Evaluations 12
+9. Evaluations 11

-10. Reports 13
+10. Reports

-11. Federal Civil Rights Laws 13
+11. Federal Civil Rights Laws

-12. Equal Employment Opportunity Plan (EEOP) 14
+12. Equal Employment Opportunity Plan (EEOP)

 13. Grant Monitoring Activities

-14. Employment Eligibility 16
+14. Employment Eligibility

-15. Community Policing 16
+15. Community Policing.

-16. Community Policing Self Assessment Tool (CP-SAT) 17
+16. Community Policing Self Assessment Tool (CP-SAT)

-17. Contracts With Other Jurisdictions 18
+17. Contracts With Other Jurisdictions

-18. False Statements 18
+18. False Statements

-19. Additional High-Risk Grantee Requirements 18
+19. Additional High-Risk Grantee Requirements

-20. Central Contractor Registration and Universal Identifier Requirements 19
+20. System for Award Management (SAM) and Universal Identifier Requirements

-21. Reporting Subawards and Executive Compensation 20
+21. Reporting Subawards and Executive Compensation

 What are the specific rules regarding termination of grant funding?

+Accepting the Grant Award

+Who should sign the Award Document for our agency?

+By when must the Award Document be signed?

+by when must the Award Document be signed?
 23

-Accepting the Grant Award 24

-Who should sign the Award Document for our agency?

-When must the Award Document be returned?

-24

 II.
-ACCESSING GRANT FUNDS.
+ACCESSING GRANT FUNDS 23

-Payment Method.
+Payment Method 23

 What method of payment is used?

 Setting Up Your Account

 How do we set up a GPRS account?

 How do we fill out the payment enrollment forms?

 When should Federal Financial Reports be filed?

 Additional Payment Questions.

 Can we receive advances?

 How often can we request reimbursement of costs?

 Can we earn interest on our grant funds?

-28
+22

 III.
-FINANCIAL RECORD MAINTENANCE

-Accounting Systems and Records

-What accounting systems are required?

-What records must be kept?

-How long must documents be kept?

-What if we have more than one grant?

-Who may access our records?
-29

-IV.
-FEDERAL AUDIT REQUIREMENTS

-Requirements and Audits
+FINANCIAL RECORD MAINTENANCE .
+26 .
+26 .
+26 .
+26 .
+26 .
+26 IV.
+FEDERAL AUDIT REQUIREMENTS.
+Requirements and Audits.
 What are the regulations governing Single Audit Act (SAA) requirements?
 Who must have an SAA audit?
 What is the role of the Office of the Inspector General (OIG)?
 How are COPS Office grants selected for an OIG audit?

-Typical Audit Findings

-V. REPORTS

-Federal Financial Reports
+Typical Audit Findings .
+27 .
+27 .
+27 .
+27 .
+27 .
+28 V. REPORTS.
+Federal Financial Reports .
 How do we file a Federal Financial Report?
 When are Federal Financial Reports due?
 How will grant funds be monitored?

-Program Progress Reports
+Program Progress Reports .
 How do we file a Program Progress Report?
 How do we obtain online access to complete the Program Progress Report?
 Do we need to request a Program Progress Report?
 When are Program Progress Reports due?
+When are Program Progress Reports due?
+When are Program Progress Reports due?
 What kind of information will these reports require?
 What if we make a mistake or need to modify the report after it is submitted?
 Will the data that we submit be publicly available?

-Contact Points to Obtain Technical Assistance and Report Violations 35

-VI.
-COMMUNITY POLICING ACTIVITIES 36

-VII.
-WHEN THE GRANT PERIOD HAS ENDED

-Final Federal Financial Report

-When should all of the grant monies be spent?

-Final Program Progress (Closeout) Report

-Retention

-VIII.
-CONCLUSION

-IX.
-GLOSSARY OF TERMS

-X. APPENDIXES 44

-Appendix A - List of Source Documents.

-Appendix B - Assurances and Certifications

-Appendix C - Community Policing Defined

-Appendix D - COPS Hiring Program (CHP) File Management:

-Documents to Maintain in CHP Grant File 60
+Contact Points to Obtain Technical Assistance and Report Violations . .
+29 .
+29 .
+29 .
+30 .
+30 .
+30 .
+30 .
+31 .
+31 .
+31 .
+31 .
+31 VI.
+COMMUNITY POLICING ACTIVITIES VII.
+WHEN THE GRANT PERIOD HAS ENDED Final Federal Financial Report When should all of the grant monies be spent?
+Final Program Progress (Closeout) Report Retention. .
+33 .
+33 .
+33 .
+33 VIII.
+CONCLUSION .
+34 IX.
+GLOSSARY OF TERMS .
+35 X. APPENDIXES.
+Appendix A - List of Source Documents .
+Appendix B - Assurances and Certifications.
+Appendix C - Community Policing Defined.
+Appendix D - COPS Hiring Program (CHP) File Management: Documents to Maintain in CHP Grant File .
+Appendix E - Memorandum of Understanding Guidance . .
+40 .
+41 .
+48 .
+54